Juan Francisco Hernández

-Juan Francisco "Manzanon" Hernández Díaz (born 24 June 1978) is a Peruvian footballer who plays as a centre– back.
-He currently plays for Cobresol in the Torneo Descentralizado.
+Juan Francisco "Manzanon" Hernández Díaz (born 24 June 1978) is a Peruvian former professional footballer who played as a centre-back.
 He is the older brother of Luis Alberto Hernández.

 Club career

 Juan Francisco Hernández made his debut in Torneo Descentralizado in the 1998 season with Unión Minas.

-Then in January 2000 he joined Juan Aurich.
+In January 2000 he joined Juan Aurich.

 International career

 Hernández made his debut for the Peru national team in 2001.